Blog / PCB Glue: Best Practices for Adhesion and Assembly

 PCB Glue FAQs

 No, super glue and Gorilla Glue are not conductive.
 Both glues are non-conductive and do not allow the flow of electricity, making them unsuitable for creating electrical connections on circuit boards.
+There are super glue for electronics that you can purchase online.

-What Is Non-Conductive Glue for PCBs?
+What is Non-Conductive Glue for PCBs?

 Non-conductive PCB glue is an adhesive that does not conduct electricity, a property that eliminates the chances of short-circuiting or accidental grounding.

-What Is Epoxy Glue for PCBs?
+What is Epoxy Glue for PCBs?

 Epoxy PCB glues are two-part adhesives that come as separate resins and hardeners.